owenm-26/HackHarvard-2022/README.md

 # HackHarvard-2022

+## Problem:
-Problem: Students are so busy with their extra-curriculars that occasionally they are too overwhelmed to manage a planner week in and week out.
+Students are so busy with their extra-curriculars that occasionally they are too overwhelmed to manage a planner week in and week out.

+## Solution:
-Solution: Simplify the life of users by putting the power to make events in the hands of individual organizations.
+Simplify the life of users by putting the power to make events in the hands of individual organizations.
 Users join a club in the club search page and the planned events for that organization are automatically added to their calendar page.

-Features:
+## Features:
 - User Authentication
 - Calendar Filter
 - Club Finder
 - My Clubs Page
 - Profile

+Authors:
+- Josh Mayer
+- Adam Tan
+- Quang Nguyen
+- Owen Mariani